Best Family-Friendly Restaurants with Play Areas in...

 Pre-Meal Energy Burns

 If you're planning a restaurant dinner, tiring the kids out first is a classic move.
 Lafarge Lake at Town Centre Park is a massive, beautiful park with a walking loop, playgrounds, and summer splash park.
 An hour here makes kids ready to sit and eat.
 Coquitlam Crunch is a steep stair-trail; even a short climb with little ones burns energy.
-Rochester Park or Blue Mountain Park offer excellent playgrounds to visit before heading to a nearby spot like Pasta Polo or The Taphouse.
+Rochester Park or Blue Mountain Park offer excellent playgrounds to visit before heading to a nearby family restaurant like Pasta Polo.
 This strategy turns the meal into a reward for good hiking or playing.

 Post-Meal Strolls and Exploration

-After eating at C Market Cafe, you can walk along Austin Avenue and explore the little shops.
-After Rocky Point Ice Cream, you are already in Rocky Point Park, where you can walk the pier, look for birds, or visit the playground (if the kids aren't already played out).
-After a meal at Browns Socialhouse, you're steps from Coquitlam Centre mall for window shopping or a specific errand.
+After ice cream at Rocky Point, you are already in Rocky Point Park, where you can walk the pier, look for birds, or hit the playground (if the kids aren't already played out).
+A meal near Coquitlam Centre puts you steps from the Coquitlam Centre mall for window shopping or a quick errand, and a stop in the Town Centre area sits right by Lafarge Lake.
 These low-key activities help digest the meal and ease the transition from restaurant to car or home.

 Combining with Seasonal Events